 Complete Glaucoma and Cataract Care

-Our board certified ophthalmology specialist Jeffrey Kennedy MD has experience diagnosing and treating conditions related to glaucoma and cataract cases.
+Our board certified ophthalmologist's Jeffrey Kennedy MD and Shivali Menda MD have experience diagnosing and treating conditions related to glaucoma and cataract cases.
 Many of our patients come to us for an initial diagnosis, but we also see patients who are referred to our clinic or who seek a second opinion.

 We use the latest technology in diagnostic and treatment tools to offer the most progressive and complete care.
 When possible, we offer minimally invasive procedures such as iStent, Trabectome and endocyclophotocoagulation.